Leviakc/todo-app/README.md

 # React + TypeScript + Vite

+Run `pnpm install` to install all the packages then run `pnpm run dev` to see the aplication running

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: